Academic Language and Communication Courses

 Most of our courses are single sessions, but some more complex topics require 2-3 sessions.
 Courses that consist of multiple sessions will usually run on the same night across multiple weeks.
 Please see the current course timetable for details.

 Where are the courses held?

-Most ALC courses at Durham take place in Elvet Riverside or science site.
-You will be informed which room your course will take place in when you book a place and you will be notified of any changes by email.
+Most ALC courses take place either in Elvet Riverside or at Lower Mountjoy.
+You will be able to check which room your course is in when you book a place.

-If a class is full, you should check if the class is running again at a later date.
+If a course is full, you should check if it is running again at a later date.
 Most courses run more than once.
 You can also register for a place on the waiting list and you will be notified by email if a place becomes available.